kennedy-u/CS-210_Portfolio/README.md

 # Cplusplus-Program

-# Summary
+# Summary.
 I created an application that allows users to see how their investments will grow over time.

 # What I did particularly well.
-I did in including a user interface that include all the required elements.
+I did well in including a user interface that include all the required elements.
-I designed a calculator that calculate monthly interest, interest rate for annual, and I divide the rate by 12 below is the code to calculate given year and interest earned
+I designed a calculator that calculated monthly interest, interest rate for annual, and I divide the rate by 12 below is the code to calculate the given year and interest earned

     int currentyear = 1;